How to be an effective leader: 10 must-know techniques from famous historical leaders

 2. A sense of humour – à la Barack Obama

 Who remembers when Barack Obama appeared on Zach Galifianakis’ Between Two Ferns?
-It was a pretty extraordinary thing for Obama to do at the time, and it gave us this golden comedy moment….
+It was a pretty extraordinary thing for Obama to do at the time and gave us some comedy gold.

 By appearing on a comedy show such as this, Obama proved himself to be a funny, accessible, and human leader – not a political robot.
 He exhibited one of the most important leadership traits, too, by showing that he had a sense of humour.
 Leaders are far more likely to succeed when they connect with their team, and humour is a great plane to do that on.
 It’s a great way to break the ice and begin to build a productive working relationship, based on mutual respect.